 Saucedo-Herrera is President and CEO of the San Antonio Economic Development Foundation.
 She is the first woman to earn that role, and the youngest, at age 29.
 Just six years after receiving her B.B.A. from St. Mary’s in 2009, she became the youngest vice president in the history of CPS Energy.
 The San Antonio Business Journal named her one of the 2015 Women’s Leadership Award winners.

 Sanchez is a business executive and politician who runs oil, natural gas and banking operations based in Laredo.
-He ran for Governor of Texas in 2002, but was defeated by incumbent Rick Perry.
+He ran for Governor of Texas in 2002, but was defeated by former incumbent Rick Perry.
 He earned bachelor’s and juris doctorate degrees from St. Mary’s.

 McCaul is the U.S. Representative for Texas’s 10th congressional district, as well as the Chairman of the House Committee on Homeland Security.
 After earning his J.D. from the St. Mary’s School of Law, he served as Chief of Counterterrorism and National Security in the U.S. Attorney’s office, Western District of Texas.
 He also was Texas Deputy Attorney General under John Cornyn and a federal prosecutor in the Department of Justice’s Public Integrity Section in Washington, D.C.